-The SACP has an interesting history.
-It can be traced back to 1921, when white blue-collar workers dominated the organised labour movement and, inspired by the Bolshevik revolution of 1917, sought to create a vehicle that would change the political landscape at the time.

-Realising that such a movement needed to be broader than white blue-collar workers if it was to succeed in effecting political change, the Communist Party of South Africa, as it was known then, sought to fraternise with black liberation movements.
+The South African Communist Party has an interesting history.
+It traces back to 1921 when white blue collar workers dominated the organised labour movement and, inspired by the Bolshevik revolution of 1917, sought to create a vehicle that would change the political landscape at the time.
+Realising that such a movement needed to be broader than white blue collar workers if it was to succeed in effecting political change, the Communist Party of South Africa, as it was known then. sought to fraternise with black liberation